 Rent is the payment you make to a landlord or property owner to use a property temporarily.
 You can pay rent to stay on the property for a week, month, six months, or lease it for a year.
 A lease is a contract that determines how long you will stay on the property, while rent is the periodic payment you make to the property owner during the tenure of the lease.

-Conversely, renters begin by probing into their finances to decide what percentage of income goes to rent.
+Conversely, renters begin by probing into their finances to decide what percentage of income goes to rent and if you'd like to quickly determine your yearly salary, use our annual income calculator.

 What is the rent-to-income ratio or income to rent ratio?